browserengineering/book/book/animations.md

  browser currently does not overlap test correctly in the presence of transform animations that cause overlap to come and go.
 First create a demo that exhibits the bug, and then fix it.
-One way to fix it is to enter "assume overlap mode" whenever an animated transform paint chunk is encountered.
-This means that every subsequent paint chunk is assumed to overlap the animating one (even if it doesn't at the moment), and therefore can't merge into any `CompositedLayer` earlier in the list than the animating one.
+One way to fix it is to enter "assume overlap mode" whenever an animated transform display item is encountered.
+This means that every subsequent display item is assumed to overlap the animating one (even if it doesn't at the moment), and therefore can't merge into any `CompositedLayer` earlier in the list than the animating one.
 Another way is to run overlap testing on every animation frame in the browser thread, and if